YellowSakura/opencoffee/README.md

 <img align="left" width="140px" src="docs/coffee-cup.png">

 A simple, open-source, localizable, extensible, and [privacy-respecting](#permissions-details) solution (self-hostable with minimal permissions) designed to facilitate connections among colleagues through Slack.
-It takes all the members in a Slack channel and randomly pairs them up for a coffee date.
+It takes all the members in a Slack channel and pairs them up for a coffee date.

 This solution promotes knowledge sharing, improves communication, and facilitates periodic random introductions, one coffee :coffee: at a time.